pikonguwu/SEP_52/README.md

 Made by Jiayue Ma

 ## Add Javadocs for the added code snippets
-Made by Jiayue Ma and Weijin He
+Made by Jiayue Ma,Weijin He and Zhimu Zhou

 ## Write the report and complete UML class diagram
 Made by Jiayue Ma